Hands-on AI workshops that actually teach skills

 This changes how you design hands-on ai workshops entirely.
 Instead of “Introduction to AI Tools” covering five different platforms, you do “Write better prompts in 2 hours using Claude” where everyone brings a real task they need to complete.
 They finish the workshop with that task done and the skill to repeat it.

 The constraint is the feature.
 When teams know they only have two hours, they show up prepared.
 They bring real work.
 They pay attention because there is no time for filler.
+The best AI bootcamps have figured this out - project-based curriculum condenses months of self-study into guided, intensive programs that balance theory with practical projects.

 Building exercises that work